Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-22-2022

 - They must help the body cope with some kind of stress

 - They must allow your body to return to homeostasis, meaning, the body’s natural, healthy equilibrium.

 How Do Adaptogens Work?

 As mentioned above, adaptogens work to restore your body to homeostasis.
 That’s not so different from traditional Chinese medicine of yin-yang balance.
-Basically, adaptogens are though to work by either increasing or decreasing certain chemical reactions within the body, thus allowing you to center your mind and body.
+Basically, adaptogens are thought to work by either increasing or decreasing certain chemical reactions within the body, thus allowing you to center your mind and body.